Turning $1 into $10

 Addressing Alaska’s Critical Conservation Issues

-The Alaska Association for Conservation Districts (AACD) is an organization formed in 1965 to help all Alaska’s local soil and water districts function efficiently.
+The Alaska Association of Conservation Districts (AACD) is an organization formed in 1965 to help all Alaska’s local soil and water districts function efficiently.
 AACD is a grassroots organization that leverages local, state, federal and private dollars towards helping local Soil & Water Conservation Districts keep their doors open across the entire state.

 AACD’s work is helping to address critical conservation issues, including: